X16Community/x16-docs/X16 Reference - Appendix XX - VERA TL866-3G.md

 | 7 SPI_SEL_N | TL866-3G/T48         | 1 /CS          |
 | 8 GND       | TL866-3G/T48         | 16 GND         |

 The VERA header pin 1 is located closest to the back of the computer.
-It looks like this:
+It looks like this, where pins 1 and 2 are disconnected, and where pins 3 to 8 are connected.

 <img src="vera-pinout.jpg" width="400" />